NeelBhatt/Docs-1/aspnet/aspnetcore/fundamentals/app-state.md

 *Application state* refers to any data that is used to represent the current representation of the application.
 This includes both global and user-specific data.
 Previous versions of ASP.NET (and even ASP) have had built-in support for global `Application` and `Session` state stores, as well as a variety of other options.

+> [!NOTE]
-Note: The `Application` store had the same characteristics as the ASP.NET `Cache`, with fewer capabilities.
+> The `Application` store had the same characteristics as the ASP.NET `Cache`, with fewer capabilities.
 In ASP.NET Core, `Application` no longer exists; applications written for previous versions of ASP.NET that are migrating to ASP.NET Core replace `Application` with a [Caching](../performance/caching/index.md) implementation.

 Application developers are free to use different state storage providers depending on a variety of factors: